Kentico/ems-mvc-module-recombee/README.md

 1. You need to have an account on Recombee.com
    - you can create your own free account on Recombee.com or have your project registered in the Kentico organization (contact stanislavs(at)kentico.com for more details)

-> This module is used for demonstrating [AI product recomentations possibilities](https://www.kentico.com/blog/artificial-intelligence-(ai)-is-here-to-help-you-with-product-recommendations).
-Further adjustments are possibly needeed for production usage to fit particular use cases.
+> This module is used for demonstrating [AI product recommendation possibilities](https://www.kentico.com/blog/artificial-intelligence-(ai)-is-here-to-help-you-with-product-recommendations).
+Further adjustments are possibly needed for production usage to fit particular use cases.
 Check out the [Known issues](../../issues) for more information.

 ## Installation
 ### General steps